LinusBorg/vue-simple-portal/package/README.md

 Of course this only works if you actually can listen to the events of the  `<transition>`, and could be problematic or even impossible with 3rd-Party components, depending on their implementations.

-As a last resort you can always use a Timeout if yu know the duration of the leave transition.
+As a last resort you can always use a Timeout if you know the duration of the leave transition.

 </details>